Attitude Adjustment

 7. Excuses don’t matter.

-8. Your goals should be focused toward a greater purpose than yourself.
+8. Your goals should be focused on a greater purpose than yourself.

-9. Intelligence and effort don’t matter as much as new ideas.
+9. Intelligence, talent, and effort aren’t as important as new ideas.

 10. Focus on growth, not status.